 With these sketches, the perspective is often on Jones’s side or has her playing an English actress.
 She is rarely the butt of the joke and more often gives the perspective of the joke.

 Claire Foy (2018)

 Claire Foy’s show focuses more on her ability to play characters and do voices.
-The previews of the show had multiple accents about Foy’s accent, including one about how she had done so many voices that she could not remember her original voice.
+The previews of the show had multiple jokes about Foy’s accent, including one about how she had done so many voices that she could not remember her original voice.